AAlab1819/ProjectTeam01-B/README.md

  ## CONCLUSION

 Greedy is better than DP for this problem in terms on memory and time complexity.
 One of the reason is that because DP uses nested loops which make the time complexity higher.
-As we can see from the complexity of both techniques:
+The memory allocation of greedy is also significantly less than DP as DP require the creation of array with size of n, where n may be a number as big as 10^9.As we can see from the complexity of both techniques:
 - TIME COMPLEXITY:
    - DP = O(N^4)
    - Greedy = O(N^2)